arkiuat/pe-reconstruct/map/production/9/dn9-explanation.md

 an expanded sutta text, so I'm making a note of it here.

-If I wanted to prevent this sort of thing in the future, the first thing that comes to mind is, while continuing to get my *texts* for each segment ID from the translation file, get the canonical list of segments (and their IDs) for each sutta only from the ms/pli/root texts.
+If I wanted to prevent this sort of thing in the future, the first thing that comes to mind is, while continuing to get the texts for each segment ID from the translation file, get the canonical list of segments (and their IDs) for each sutta only from the ms/pli/root texts.